xamarin/Xamarin.Auth/GettingStarted.md

 	StartActivity (auth.GetUI (this));

 The `Completed` event fires when the user successfully authenticates or cancels.
-You can find out if they successfully authenticated by testing the `IsAuthenticated` property of the event args:
+You can find out if the authentication succeeded by testing the `IsAuthenticated` property of the event args:

 	auth.Completed += (s, e) => {
 		DismissViewController (true, null);